Close

 Necessary compliance under rule 3 of the Investor Education and Protection Fund (Uploading of information regarding unpaid and unclaimed amounts lying with companies) Rules, 2012, has been ensured.

 Employee relations remained cordial at all the locations of the Company.
-Particulars of employees drawing an aggregate remuneration of ' 1,02,00,000/- or above per annum or ' 8,50,000/- or above per month, as well as additional information on employee remuneration as required under the provisions of rule 5(1), 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is annexed as part of this Report in Annexure - 4 hereto.
+Particulars of employees drawing an aggregate remuneration of Rs1,02,00,000/- or above per annum or Rs8,50,000/- or above per month, as well as additional information on employee remuneration as required under the provisions of rule 5(1), 5(2) and 5(3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is annexed as part of this Report in Annexure-4 hereto.

-Your Company has not offered any stock options to its employees during the year 2021-22 within the meaning of SEBI (Share Based Employee Benefit) Regulations, 2014.
+Your Company has not offered any stock options to its employees during the year 2022-23 within the meaning of SEBI (Share Based Employee Benefits and Sweat Equity) Regulations, 2021.

-Loans, guarantees and investments covered under section 186 of the Companies Act, 2013 are detailed in Notes to the financial statements under Note 4, relating to investments and Note 5 relating to loans given as per the standalone financial statements for the year ended March 31, 2022.
-The Company has not given any guarantee to any Company as on March 31, 2022.
+Loans, guarantees and investments covered under section 186 of the Companies Act, 2013 are detailed in Notes to the financial statements under Note 4, relating to investments and Note 5 relating to loans given as per the standalone financial statements for the year ended March 31, 2023.

-Information on the composition of the Corporate Social Responsibility (CSR) Committee is provided in the Corporate Governance Report that forms part of this Report.
-Furthermore, as required by Section 135 of the Companies Act, 2013 and the rules made thereunder, additional information on the policy and implementation of CSR activities by your Company during the year are provided in Annexure - 6 to this Report.
+Information on the composition of the Corporate Social Responsibility and Environmental, Social and Governance Committee (CSR & ESG) is provided in the Corporate Governance Report that forms part of this Report.
+Furthermore, as required by Section 135 of the Companies Act, 2013 and the rules made thereunder, additional information on the policy and implementation of CSR activities by your Company during the year are provided in Annexure-6 to this Report.

 As per requirements of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 (SHWWA), the Company has designed and implemented a comprehensive policy and framework to promote a safe and secure work environment, where every person at the workplace is treated with dignity and respect.
 Moreover, the Company's policy is inclusive and gender neutral.
 Further, the complaint redressal mechanism detailed in the policy ensures complete anonymity and confidentiality to the parties.

-Internal Committees (IC) have been constituted as per the requirement.
-Maintaining the highest governance norms, each Internal Committee has appointed members who are employees of the Company and an independent external member, having extensive experience in the field.
-The ICs meet on a half yearly basis to discuss matters on policy awareness, best practices, judicial trends, etc. During the year, ICs have also been trained on nuances of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
+Internal Committees (IC) have been constituted and each Internal Committee has appointed members who are employees of the Company and an independent external member, having extensive experience in the field.
+The Internal Committees meet on a half yearly basis to discuss matters on policy awareness, best practices, judicial trends, etc. During the year, Internal Committees have also been trained on nuances of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.

-The Internal Committees role is to consider and resolve the complaints reported on sexual harassment at workplace.
-Investigation is conducted and decisions are made by the IC at the respective location, and a senior woman employee is the presiding officer on every case.
+The Internal Committees' role is to consider and resolve the complaints reported on sexual harassment at workplace.
+Investigation is conducted and decisions are made by the Internal Committees at the respective location, and a senior woman employee is the presiding officer on every case.

-i) Number of complaints filed during the financial year: 1 (One) complaint received
+i) Number of complaints filed during the financial year: 2 (Two) complaints received

-ii) Number of complaints disposed of during the financial year: NIL
+ii) Number of complaints disposed off during the financial year: 1 (One)

 iii) Number of complaints pending as on end of the financial year: 1 (One) under progress

-Pursuant to section 134 (5) of the Companies Act, 2013 in relation to financial statements (together with the notes to such financial statements) for the year 2021-22, the Board of Directors report that:
+Pursuant to section 134 (5) of the Companies Act, 2013 in relation to financial statements (together with the notes to such financial statements) for the financial year 2022-23, the Board of Directors report that:

 (iii) the Directors have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;